Cybersecurity Education Across the UW

 Technology experts predict that by 2020 there will be billions of devices connected wirelessly to the internet, generating vast amounts of data in real time and transforming the way we live, work and play.
 This phenomenon — known as the internet of things — will enable everything from smart homes to life-saving medical technologies.
 The job market for tech professionals who can engineer these connections is growing exponentially.

 In this three-course certificate program, you’ll gain the foundational skills to manage and administer networked control systems.
 We’ll explore the most popular platforms and languages used to develop for connected devices.
 And you’ll learn the tools and technologies needed to build cutting-edge solutions that make possible the internet of things.
 View program website.

-IA/Cyber Classes taught throughout UW
+Cyber classes taught throughout UW

-Cyber/Tech Labs at UW
+Cyber/tech labs at UW

-Video: students prepare for a cyber-competition.
+Video above: students prepare for a cyber-competition.

 View list of cyber and policy labs at the UW